What Is Female Turkey Called

 Poults: The Young Ones

 Both male and female turkey offspring are referred to as poults.
 Poults are incredibly vulnerable during their early stages of life, requiring careful attention and protection from predators and the elements.
-Differentiating male and female poults can be difficult initially, as their sexual dimorphism isn't immediately apparent.
-However, as they mature, physical differences become more noticeable.
+In real terms, differentiating male and female poults can be difficult initially, as their sexual dimorphism isn't immediately apparent.
+Still, as they mature, physical differences become more noticeable.

 Turkey Breeds and Their Variations